HSM-51: The meaning of Musashi

 The Warlords squadron draws inspiration from the samurai warrior depicted on their unit insignia, Miyamoto Musashi, reflecting their commitment to the principles associated with him.
 Miyamoto Musashi was a renowned figure in the 16th century, excelling in various disciplines such as warfare, art, sculpture, and calligraphy.
 As a master swordsman, he developed and refined a technique called niten'ichi ("two heavens as one"), which involved the simultaneous use of a large sword (katana) and a "companion sword" (wakazashi).
 Musashi's expertise extended beyond swordsmanship to include proficiency in throwing weapons.
 His combat style emphasized a straightforward approach devoid of unnecessary embellishments or aesthetic considerations.
 The approval process for the symbol and patch was conducted in conjunction with the Japanese government.

 Leadership

-The commanding officer of HSM-51 is Commander Matthew Foster.
-The executive officer is Commander Rachel Tarbox.
-The command master chief is Command Master Chief David L. Jenkins who holds the designations of Aviation Warfare Specialist (AW), Surface Warfare Specialist (SW), and Information Warfare Specialist (IW).
+The commanding officer of HSM-51 is Commander Rachel Tarbox.
+The executive officer is Commander Matthew Petersen.
+The command master chief is Command Master Chief Paul James who holds the designations of Aviation Warfare Specialist (AW), Surface Warfare Specialist (SW), and Information Warfare Specialist (IW).